Spectral Exponential Sums on Hyperbolic Surfaces: Introduction

-Theorem~\ref{main} naturally makes us believe that the extremely strong bound $\Psi_{\Gamma}(X)-X \ll X^{1/2+\epsilon}$ may hold, and also tells us the following surprising phenomenon: \begin{corollary}[to Theorem~\ref{main}] For a fixed $X > 1$, the spectral exponential sum $\mathcal{S}(T, X)$ has a peak of order $T$ whenever $X$ is equal to a power of a norm of a primitive hyperbolic class in $\Gamma$, or to an even power of a prime number which comes from the determinant of the scattering matrix associated with $\Gamma$.
-At the peak point $X$ corresponding to the peak of $\mathcal{S}(T, X)$, the second or third term in the asymptotic law~\eqref{Fujii} does not vanish.
-Actually, $\mathcal{S}(T, X)$ does not always exhibit a clear peak structure (see~\cite[Appendix]{PetridisRisager2017}), but it shows just faint abnormalities in its oscillation. \end{corollary} Interestingly, Corollary~\ref{corollary} applied to the special case $PSL_{2}(\Z) \backslash \mathbb{H}$ agrees with the theorems by Chazarain~\cite{Chazarain1974}, where for the wave kernel the singularities occur at the lengths of closed geodesics.
-Theorem~\ref{main} also means that one can exploit $\mathcal{S}(T, X)$ as a ``roundabout'' way of detecting pseudoprimes $N(P)$, provided that $S(T)$ and $\mathcal{G}(T)$ can appropriately be bounded.
-From such a point of view, there seems to exist a very deep connection underneath the surface between spectral parameters $t_{j}$ and the length spectrum in $\mathbb{H}$.
-Eventually we can see that our spectral exponential sum $\mathcal{S}(T, X)$ differs from the classical one counted with Riemann zeros where the peaks are known to be at all prime powers.
-It is well known that the oscillatory term in~\eqref{Fujii} with an amplitude of order $T$ does not appear in the latter case, so the usual exponential sum involving Riemann zeros jumps abruptly up at its peak points.
-Also, one fascinating point to note is that twisting $\mathcal{S}(T, X)$ with respect to the level $q$ does not pose the change of the location of the peaks at even prime powers for $PSL_{2}(\Z) \backslash \mathbb{H}$.
+where the sum runs over Dirichlet characters $\psi$ to some modulus dividing $q$ and the meaning of $\star$ on the sum is described in Lemma~\ref{Hejhal-Huxley}. \end{theorem} The formula~\eqref{Fujii} for $\Gamma = \PSL_{2}(\Z)$ was announced without a proof by Fujii in 1984 in his report~\cite{Fujii1984}.~Note~that his theorem recovers Laaksonen's result.
+In Fujii's work, the additional term $X^{iT} S(T)$ was replaced~by~$O(T/\log T)$, which follows from the trivial bounds $S(T) \ll T/\log T$ and $\mathcal{G}(T) \ll T/\log T$.
+We may revisit the issue~of~bounding $\mathcal{G}(T)$ in a cleverer manner, elsewhere.
+Theorem~\ref{main} generalises his result to the congruence subgroups~$\Gamma_{0}(q)$, $\Gamma_{1}(q)$ and $\Gamma(q)$.
+It makes us believe that the extremely strong bound $\Psi_{\Gamma}(X)-X \ll X^{1/2+\epsilon}$ may hold. \begin{remark} For a fixed $X > 1$, the spectral exponential sum $\mathcal{S}(T, X)$ has a peak of order $T$ whenever $X$ is equal to a power of a norm of a primitive hyperbolic class in $\Gamma$, or to an even power of a prime number which comes from the determinant of the scattering matrix associated with $\Gamma$.
+At the peak point $X$ corresponding to the peak of $\mathcal{S}(T, X)$, the second or the third term in the asymptotic formula~\eqref{Fujii} does not vanish.
+Indeed, $\mathcal{S}(T, X)$ does~not always exhibit a clear peak structure; see~\cite[Appendix]{PetridisRisager2017}. \end{remark} Remark~\ref{remark} for $\Gamma = \PSL_{2}(\Z)$ is in accordance with the theorems by Chazarain~\cite{Chazarain1974}, where for the wave~kernel the singularities occur at the lengths of closed geodesics.
+Via Theorem~\ref{main}, one can utilise $\mathcal{S}(T, X)$ as a~roundabout way of detecting $N(P)$.
+There must be a connection underneath the surface between spectral parameters~$t_{j}$~and~the length spectrum in $\mathbb{H}$.
+The spectral exponential sum $\mathcal{S}(T, X)$ differs from the classical one counted with Riemann zeroes where the peaks are known to be at all prime powers.
+By Theorem~\ref{main}, we conjecture the following~square root cancellation for $\mathcal{S}(T, X)$, which generalises the conjecture of Petridis--Risager for $\Gamma = \PSL_{2}(\Z)$. \begin{conjecture} Let $X > 2$.
+For any arithmetic hyperbolic surface, the spectral exponential sum $\mathcal{S}(T, X)$ exhibits square root cancellation in $T$ with uniform dependence on $X$ up to a factor of $X^{\epsilon}$, namely